Virtual Field Trips

 - Virtual Tour of the landscapes of Nova Scotia https://novascotia.ca/natr/meb/fieldtrip/START.ASP

-Other Geology maps and interactives:
+Other maps, resources and interactives:

 - The Saskatchewan Geological Society has created the digital Geological Highway Map of Saskatchewan.
 You can find it here at GeoExplore Saskatchewan https://sgshome.ca/outreach/geoexplore-saskatchewan